 What to expect after delivery?

-1. Hair Loss:- During pregnancy you will notice that your hair has grown long and healthy because of the vitamin and minerals tablets and healthy diet you were taking during pregnancy.
+1. Hair Loss:- During pregnancy, you will notice that your hair has grown long and healthy because of the vitamin and minerals tablets and healthy diet you were taking during pregnancy.
 During pregnancy, your body produces a hormone called estrogen so much which helps in your hair growth.
-But after delivery, these hormones fall down slowly which results in hair loss.
+But after delivery, these hormones fall which results in hair loss.
 Postpartum Depression also can cause hair fall for the first 6 months.

-3. Back Pain:- This is very common in all the mothers after delivery but mothers who had a c-section will have severe pain after delivery as they are given anesthesia during c-section on their spinal cord.
+3. Back Pain:- This is very common in all mothers after delivery but mothers who had a c-section will have severe pain after delivery as they are given anesthesia during the -section on their spinal cord.
 You will have back pain during pregnancy too as your baby increases in size your abdomen takes shape accordingly and your spinal cords bend a little more down which causes back pain.
 After delivery, it takes time for the spinal cord to take back its position and hence you will have pain till your spinal cord becomes normal.
 During and after pregnancy, you can do some back exercises after consulting your doctor.
 Don’t take painkillers as they have many side effects.

-4. Pigmentation:- You will notice red patches on your body. on the forehead, on the neck, or on the breast.
+4. Pigmentation:- You will notice red patches on your body. on the forehead, on the neck, or the breast.
 This is completely normal and will go away on its own.

 5. Constipation:– After delivery, you will be constipated.
-In c-section mothers since you are kept only on glucose for 2 days without any food after going home and having some food, your stool will be hard and black in color.
-Don’t panic if you see something like this.
+In c-section mothers, since you are kept only on glucose for 2 days without any food after going home and having some food, your stool will be hard and black Don’t panic if you see something like this.
 It’s very normal and you will be normal after 2 to 3 days.
 It will be hard for you to pass stool as your incision hurts when you put too much pressure on your abdomen.
 Don’t put too much pressure as it can cause your stitches to open up.
 Instead, drink plenty of fluids and water and always keep yourself hydrated to get rid of constipation.

 6. Bleeding:- After delivery, you will be on periods for continuous 40 days.
 So be prepared with sanitary pads and maintain hygiene.
 Avoid sex for 40 days in case of vaginal birth and for 3 months in case of c-section.

 7. Pelvic Pain in case of Vaginal Birth:- the area between the rectum and vagina stretches a lot during pregnancy and sometimes your doctor might cut it slightly during labor for the baby to come out and stitch it back after delivery.
-This can be very painful and you will not be able to urinate, pass stool,, or sit on a chair.
+This can be very painful and you will not be able to urinate, pass stool, or sit on a chair.
 Talk to your doctor and seek advice.